ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Description: This selects which priority ops will be sent to the strict
               queue verses the normal queue.
-The ``low`` setting sends all replication ops and higher to the strict queue, while the ``high`` option sends only replication acknowledgement ops and higher to the strict queue.
+The ``low`` setting sends all replication ops and higher to the strict queue, while the ``high`` option sends only replication acknowledgment ops and higher to the strict queue.
 Setting this to ``high`` should help when a few OSDs in the cluster are very busy especially when combined with ``wpq`` in the ``osd op queue`` setting.
 OSDs that are very busy